Dr. Aisha Wahab

 An American Dream

-Senator Dr. Aisha Wahab proudly represents California’s 10th Senate District, covering Hayward, Fremont, Union City, Newark, Milpitas, Sunnyvale, Santa Clara, San José, and unincorporated areas of Alameda and Santa Clara Counties.
-From foster care to the State Capitol, her story is one of resilience and barrier-breaking leadership—driven by the belief that government must serve people, not the powerful.
+Dr. Aisha Wahab proudly serves as the California State Senator & Assistant Majority Leader (representing Hayward, Fremont, Union City, Newark, Milpitas, Sunnyvale, Santa Clara, San José, and unincorporated areas of Alameda and Santa Clara Counties).
+From foster care to the State Capitol, her story is the American Dream.
+Her life story is one of resilience and barrier-breaking leadership—driven by the belief that government must serve people, not the powerful.

 Before she could even tie her shoes, her father was murdered and her mother passed away—leaving her in foster care.
 Like many, she suffered in silence, ignored and misunderstood.
 Adopted by a hardworking Fremont couple, she learned perseverance, service, and the American Dream.